HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## How to remove flight signing certificates from default example policies
+## How to Remove Flight Signing Certificates From Default Example Policies

 Removing these shouldn't cause any problem as long as you are using stable OS version